seldin-puce/darcula/README.md

-Import *.epf file as preference in Eclipse and enjoy :)
+Import *.epf file as a preference in Eclipse and enjoy :)